cran/flobr/README.md

-A flob is a file that was read into binary in integer-mode as little endian, saved as the single element of a named list (where the name is the extension of the original file) and then serialized before being coerced into a blob.
+A flob is a file that was read into binary in integer-mode as little endian, saved as the single element of a named list (where the name is the name of the original file including its extension) and then serialized before being coerced into a blob.

 Flobs are useful for writing and reading files to and from databases.

-## Utilisation
+## Demonstration

 ``` r
 library(flobr)